spirosikmd/yupi/README.md

 A simple tool to create work from home events on a specific date!

 > Follow google apis [quickstart](https://developers.google.com/google-apps/calendar/quickstart/nodejs#step_1_turn_on_the_api_name)
-to create a project with calendar and google plus access, and generate `client_secret.json` file with credentials.
+to create a project with calendar and google+ access, generate `client_secret.json` file with credentials, and put it in the project root.

 ## Installation